mrkkrp/kill-or-bury-alive/README.md

 kill-or-bury-alive-killing-function-alist => nil
 ```

-AList that maps buffer designators to functions that should kill them.
+An alist that maps buffer designators to functions that should kill them.

 This variable is used by `kill-or-bury-alive` and
 `kill-or-bury-alive-purge-buffers`.